 - 1 teaspoon vanilla extract

-- 3 tablespoons plus 1 teaspoon coconut flour
+- 3 tablespoons coconut flour add an extra teaspoon

 - 1 teaspoon baking powder